 Common Name: Oriental Plane

-Platanus orientalis is a Deciduous Tree up to 30.00 metres tall.
+Platanus orientalis is a deciduous tree that can grow up to 30.00 metres tall.

 It has medicinal and miscellaneous uses.